-Common Questions About Eye Treatments
+Common Questions About Eye Treatments at London Vision Clinic

-What Is LASIK?
+What is LASIK?

 - The surgeon replaces the corneal flap and, within minutes, natural forces hold the flap in place and the LASIK procedure is complete.

-- In a few hours after the LASIK procedure, the surface of the cornea starts to grow over the cut edge of the corneal flap and to seal it in position.
+- Within a few hours of the procedure, the epithelium begins to heal and the corneal flap is sealed into position.
 Healing is complete within a week or so after LASIK treatment.

-Compared to PRK or LASEK, LASIK healing times are significantly shorter, with LASIK patients typically returning to work and leisure activities within two or three days of their LASIK treatment.
+Compared to PRK or LASEK, LASIK healing times are significantly shorter, with LASIK patients typically returning to work and leisure activities within two or three days of their treatment.

-Over 93 percent of LASIK patients meet the UK required standard for driving without glasses, although for some LASIK patients – particularly those with high prescriptions – glasses or contact lenses may still be required for some activities.
+Vision improvement after LASIK eye surgery is virtually instantaneous, and it is perfectly safe and routine to treat both eyes using LASIK surgery on the same day.
+Over 93 per cent of LASIK patients meet the UK required standard for driving without glasses, although for some LASIK patients – particularly those with high prescriptions – glasses or contact lenses may still be required for some activities.

-What Is PRK?
+What is PRK?

 What Is LASEK?

-What Is Laser Blended Vision?
+What Is PRESBYOND® Laser Blended Vision?

 To implant the intra-ocular lens, the surgeon makes a small incision in the cornea and inserts a lens through this opening, positioned exactly in front of the pupil and fixed to the iris with two surgical clips.
 The incision is then closed.